Scar919/reading-rainbow/GeneratedREADME/GeneratedREADME.md

   * [Email](#Email)

   # Installation
-  here is how you install
+  this is how you install

   # Usage
-  here are some examples
+  ex

   # Contributing
-  here is how you can contribute
+  Test

   # Tests
   test

   # Github
-  git
+  Git

   # Email
   @email